-They both talked about finding work that excites you and Neil provided a helpful analogy called The Mountain.
+They both talked about finding work that excites you, and Neil provided a helpful analogy called The Mountain.
 (No, this has nothing to do with Gregor Clegane from GoT.)

 Here’s what he said: “Imagine what you want to be.
 That’s a distant mountain.
-Keep walking toward the mountain and you’ll be alright.”
+Keep walking toward the mountain, and you’ll be alright.”

 For example, let’s say you want to become rich.
-You’re not sure how you’re going to do it, or what you should do to get there, but you’re just certain you want to be a millionaire by the time you’re 25.
+You’re not sure how you’re going to do it, or what you should do to get there, but you’re just sure you want to be a millionaire by the time you’re 25.

 That’s fine.
-The important thing is to do what you can see right now, even if it doesn’t really seem to scale.
+The important thing is to do what you can see right now, even if it doesn’t seem to scale.
 So what can you do today to be one step closer to having $1,000,000 in the bank?

-You could start cutting unnecessary expenses and start saving more money, then you could also get a part-time job to make more money.
-You should also start reading books about business and personal finance, to learn how to manage and grow the money you have.
+You could start cutting unnecessary expenses and start saving more money; then you could also get a part-time job to make more money.
+You should also start reading books about business and personal finance to learn how to manage and grow the money you have.

-- Maybe you realize that you’re not really an office-person (or you just hate school) so you start looking for startup opportunities to do.
+- Maybe you realize that you’re not an office-person (or you just hate school) so you start looking for startup opportunities to do.

 - Maybe you don’t want to run a startup and have to manage people, but you still want to do your own thing – perfect, now you can start getting into freelancing then, eventually, consulting.

 As you take small steps towards the mountain, the next step becomes clearer and clearer.